tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/index.md

 Azure Time Series Insights is a fully managed analytics, storage, and visualization service.
 You can use it to explore and analyze billions of Internet of Things (IoT) events simultaneously.
 It gives you a global view of your data, so you can quickly validate your IoT solution and avoid costly downtime to mission-critical devices.
 It helps you discover hidden trends, spot anomalies, and conduct root-cause analyses in near real time.

-Azure Time Series Insights stores and manages events in containers called environments.
+Azure Time Series Insights stores and manages events in containers called *environments*.
 A Time Series Insights environment is an Azure resource with ingress and storage capacity.

 Customers can provision and manage environments via the Azure portal, Azure Resource Manager, and Azure Management APIs.